tylerfowle/.dotfiles/README.md

 defaults, and so on.
 Tweak this script, and occasionally run `dot` from time to time to keep your environment fresh and up-to-date.
 You can find this script in `bin/`.

-## tmux

-tmux will be installed but will be lacking an appropriate font for the 'powerline' theme

-install font from here:https://github.com/powerline/fonts/tree/master/Hack

-theme is a modified version of powerline block from [tmux-themepack](https://github.com/jimeh/tmux-themepack)